neuroinformatics-unit/gsoc/GSoC-2025/brainglobe: Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

 | Week 11    | Final refinements; complete any remaining tests; draft the final report and submission documentation.                              |
 | Week 12    | Finalize the project deliverables; ensure all documentation, tests, and code are up-to-date; prepare for final project submission and review. |

+## GSoC

+_Length: max 0.25 page_

+- **GSoC experience**

+    What do you expect from the program?
+    I'm excited to be participating in GSoC for the first time.
+I've always been passionate about neuroscience, I see this program as an opportunity to break into the field while getting hands-on experience with open-source development and collaborative coding.
+I hope to learn valuable insights about pursuing a career in neuroscience and create software that makes a difference in scientific research.
+I'm eager to contribute meaningful improvements to the project and pick up best practices for maintaining and advancing scientific software tools, and I believe this experience will also be a great asset in my graduate studies.

+- **Are you also applying to projects with other organisations in GSoC 2025?**

+    No, I am not applying to any other projects with other organisations.